Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 * Actual liquidation, when a borrower’s health factor drops below the liquidation threshold, triggering a liquidation event; AND
 * Technical liquidation, when a borrower’s health factor drops below a specific threshold.

+See the [announcement page](https://blog.spectral.finance/challenge-1-credit-scoring-web3/) for more details on the importance of this problem and challenge design.

 ## Goals
 This repo aims to help participants understand the following components of the challenge:
 1. Using the Spectral cli